gmjosack/gsh/README.md

 _gsh/plugins/hooks_ in the package itself, are the best way to go about learning how to add new hooks.

+##### Executors

+Executors allow you to change out how your commands are executed.
+The default execution system is to send your command over ssh, which should be sufficient for most people.

+Executors were added to support logging into machines with a password or for certain network devices which require commands to be sent over an interactive shell.

+As with loaders, they should be stored in a specified plugin_dirs location or the default location of _/etc/gsh/plugins/executors_.
+The base class, _BaseExecutor_ in _gsh.plugin_, as well as the builtin plugins located in _gsh/plugins/executors_ in the package itself, are the best way to go about learning how to add new executors.

 ### Rationale